 - Smoking Violation $50 (Late fee $25)

-Fines for campus citations may be paid in person at the Bursar's Office, located on the second floor of the Student Center, by mail, or online.
+Fines for campus citations may be paid in person at the Student Accounts and Cashier Office, located on the second floor of the Student Center, by mail, or online.
 Please allow three (3) business days for citations to be processed before paying.
 If a college citation is not paid within 28 days from the date of the citation, a late fee will be assessed as indicated.
 Grades and records may be withheld if fines are left unpaid.

 Students receiving a campus citation may submit a written appeal within 14 days of issuance date to the Vice President of Student Development in the Student Center, Room 134.
 Faculty and staff may submit a written appeal within 14 days of issuance date to the Executive Director of Human Resources in Building A, Room 155.
 If the violator does not appeal the citation within this time frame, the right to appeal the citation is waived.
 State citations are handled in the appropriate court and are not subject to appeal through the College.